brucou/react-state-driven/README.md

 - it should be seamless to use both controlled and uncontrolled components
 - it should be possible to use without risk of interference standard React features like `Context`
+- it should use the absolute minimum React features internally, in order to favor for instance a painless port to React copycats (Preact, etc.)

+As a result of this design goals :
+- we do not use React context, portal, fragments, `jsx`, and use the minimum React lifecycle hooks
+- the component user can of course the whole extent of the API at disposal, those restrictions only concern our implementation of the `<Machine /` component.

 # API
 ##` <Machine intentSourceFactory, fsmSpecs, actionExecutorSpecs, entryActions, settings, componentDidUpdate, componentWillUpdate />`